-LMDC received four Small Firm Assistance Program applications in the second quarter of 2015.
-All of these applications are currently pending while additional documentation requested is provided by the applicants.
-One other application was approved and processed during the guarter in the amount of \$13,345.00.

-To date LMDC has received 441 applications for assistance and approved and paid 361 totaling \$ 5,076,457.28 in grant payments.
+LMDC processed and approved three Small Firm Assistance Program applications in the third quarter of 2015 totaling \$19,450 in grant payments.
+Five additional applications are currently awaiting additional documentation.
+To date LMDC has received 442 applications for assistance and approved and paid 363 totaling \$5.1 million in grant payments.

-This Report Period Cumulative Actual Total / Expected Total Total 0 200/150 of Businesses
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Businesses 0 200/150